 Grilled Crab Legs for The 4th Of July

-When celebrating the 4th of July it always entails grilling up something good.
-This year we tried a very unconventional approach, by grilling up some crab legs, that were delicious.
+This year we are trying Grilled Crab Legs for The 4th Of July.
+Although it is a very unconventional approach, by grilling up some crab legs, they were absolutely delicious.

 THE DETAILS ON THE CRAB